21-st Century Maritime Cooperation Committee

 The Committee is set to have two Honorary Presidents served by President of UCLG and President of UCLG ASPAC; two Presidents served by President (or Vice President) of the CPAFFC and Mayor of Fuzhou Municipality; and four Co-Presidents, in principle, served by two representatives of UCLG ASPAC members, one representative of the members from other regions and one mayor of Fuzhou’s international sister cities.
 At the First General Assembly of the Committee held in May 2018, the Charter of the Committee was approved unanimously.
 The Presidents, the Co-Presidents and the Secretary General of the Committee were announced and granted approval.
 Twelve advisers were appointed, the list of the founding members was announced and Fuzhou Declaration was also adopted.

 Since its establishment, 56 cities and organisations of 26 countries from 5 continents have joined the Committee.

-- To Build a Platform
+1. Build a Platform

-- To Integrate Resources
+2. Integrate Resources

-- To Promote Exchanges
+3. Promote Exchanges

-The committee will deepen cooperation in fields of marine fisheries, marine conservation, waterway security, port as well as disaster prevention and relief, focus on industries including marine aquaculture, fishing, aquatic products processing, marine engineering equipment, new energy and renewable energy, desalination, marine biopharmaceutical, environmental protection and maritime tourism, and jointly build Marine Economy Demonstration Zone, Marine Science and Technological Park, Marine Resort and Marine Professionals Training Centre.
-It will strengthen exchanges and cooperation on maritime cooperation among cities and local governments in Asia-Pacific and the world at large.
+The Committee will deepen the cooperation among the coastal cities and local governments in Asia-Pacific and the world at large in the fields of marine economy, marine conservation, waterway security, ports, disaster prevention and reduction, focus on industries including marine aquaculture, fishing, aquatic products processing, marine engineering equipment, new energy and renewable energy, desalination of sea water, marine bio-pharmaceutical, environmental protection and maritime tourism, and jointly build the Marine Economy Demonstration Zone, Marine Science and Technology Park, Marina Resort and Marine Professionals Training Center.

-- To Offer Advices and Suggestions
+4. Offer Advice and Suggestions